msanterre/canoe/README.md

 ### Usage

-The best way to run this locally is to use fresh
+Use `fresh` to run Canoe locally:

 ```
 go get github.com/pilu/fresh
 ```

-Then go to the project root and run
+Then switch to the project root and run:

 ```
 fresh